sambayless/monosat/TUTORIAL.md

 Now, onto the interesting stuff.
 MonoSAT has support for several useful theories, including some common ones (Bitvectors, Cardinality constraints), and some uncommon ones - especially, graph predicates such as reachability, shortest paths, maximum flows, and minimum spanning tree length.
-In fact, MonoSAT has support for many more theories from other domains, including geometry, finite state machines, and more, but the graph theory is the most well supported, currently.
+In fact, MonoSAT has support for many more theories from other domains, including finite state machines, but the graph theory is the most well supported, currently.

 Constructing a graph in MonoSAT is as easy as:
 ```py